 Acne below the belt

-Outbreaks occur most commonly on the face and neck, but can also appear on the back, chest, shoulders, or below the waist.
+Outbreaks occur most commonly on the face and neck but can also appear on the back, chest, shoulders, or below the waist.
 People can develop acne for a variety of reasons.
-Fluctuation in hormone levels is a common culprit, especially during puberty for both boys and girls, or before a woman's menstrual period.
+Fluctuation in hormone levels is a common culprit, especially during puberty or before a person's menstrual period.
 Acne can also develop due to genetics, cosmetic products, allergies or sensitivities, environmental pollutants, harsh scrubbing of the skin, tight clothing, and stress.

-Acne is not usually dangerous, but can be a real source of discomfort, both physically and emotionally.
+If the outbreak is indeed acne, it may be comforting to hear that acne isn't usually high-risk.
+That being said, it can be a real source of discomfort, both physically and emotionally.
 Some things you can do to reduce body-acne outbreaks are:

 - Cleanse gently.
-Body cleansers, creams, lotions, and laundry detergents with strong soaps, dyes, "anti-acne" agents like alcohol or acids, and/or perfumes may irritate skin and make acne worse.
+Body cleansers, creams, lotions, and laundry detergents with strong soaps, dyes, "anti-acne" agents such as alcohol or acids, or perfumes may irritate skin and make acne worse.
 Use mild soap and warm water (not too hot).
 Scrubbing rigorously with a washcloth or loofah can also irritate skin and make acne worse.

-- Use mild skin-care products and/or make-up.
+- Use mild skin-care products and makeup.
 Look for the word hypoallergenic (won't cause allergies) and non-comedogenic (won't clog pores) in the products you buy.

 - Determine if shaving is causing irritation.
-Shaving itself, or shaving cream, could be causing irritation.
+Shaving itself, or shaving cream, could be causing acne.
+Showering and shaving gently may help prevent irritation.

 - Consider acne medication.
 Anti-acne medications, both over-the-counter and prescription, may work wonders for your skin.
-However, some people find acne relief simply from treating their sensitive skin gently (mild cleansers, mild lotions, natural clothing).
+However, some people find acne relief simply from treating their sensitive skin gently (such as using mild cleansers, mild lotions, and wearing clothing with natural fibers).

-- Loose, natural fabrics may be less irritating to your skin.
+- Loose, natural fabrics may be less irritating to your skin, since tight clothes can trap sweat and cause keratin to build up.

 - Epsom salt baths may help slough off dead skin and soothe acne sores.